carlos-lorenzo/neurodaq-firmware/README.md

 - **Lead-off configuration writes to the wrong register** (CONFIG4 instead of LOFF).
 - **Frames are fixed at 25 samples**, so sample rates above 250 SPS overrun the frame array — 250 SPS is the only safe rate today.
-- **Flash size is configured 32 MB** while the N8R2 module has 8 MB.
 - **Wi-Fi failure is a silent no-op boot** — there is no offline fallback; if the STA can't associate, `app_main` returns and nothing runs.
 - **Acquisition auto-starts** and most reconfiguration is rejected while running; use